Gruber Distinguished Lecturer in Women’s Rights:

 and Joseph Goldstein Lecturer in Law at Yale Law School.

-During the afternoon, cases related to sex discrimination, same-sex marriage, litigation as a source of equality, and reproductive rights will be discussed.
-Below are links to some of the references, so that those interested may read the cases before or after the discussion.
+During the afternoon, cases related to sex discrimination, same-sex marriage, litigation as a source of equality, and reproductive rights were discussed.
+Below are links to some of the references, so that those interested may read the cases after the discussion.

 Geduldig v.
 Aiello, 417 U.S. 484 (1974)